-Nexstar was founded in 1996 with one television station, WYOU-TV, in Scranton, PA, and a set of core beliefs, including the strength and power of local journalism, diversity across the workforce, respect for our audiences, customers, employees, and shareholders, and the importance of taking a leadership role in the communities in which we operate.
+Nexstar was founded in 1996 with a set of core beliefs that include the strength and power of local journalism, diversity across the workforce, respect for our audiences, customers, employees, and shareholders, and the importance of taking a leadership role in the communities in which we operate.
+Over the years, we have adopted and evolved a variety of internal policies and procedures designed to safeguard the environment and promote ethical behavior, fairness, diversity and transparency in the conduct of our business.

 Perry A. Sook